Can you really eat all you want and still lose weight?

 upset or not.

 --Accept that life isn't always fair.
-Everyone experiences unjust
+Everyone experiences

 circumstances.
 Bad things do happen to good people.